 The following chart provides additional hypothetical information about the effect of the Fund's expenses, including investment advisory fees and other Fund costs, on the Fund's assumed returns over a 10-year period.
 The chart shows the estimated expenses that would be incurred in respect of a hypothetical investment of \$10,000, assuming a 5% return each year, and no redemption of Shares.
-The chart also assumes that the Fund's annual expense ratio stays the same throughout the 10-year period and that all dividends and distributions are reinvested.
-The annual expense ratio used in the chart represents the total of the Fund's "net expenses" plus any expense waiver/reimbursement as shown in the "Financial Highlights" table in the Fund's latest Annual Report.
+The chart also assumes that the Fund's annual expense ratio stays the same throughout the 10-year period (except for the impact of changes in contractual expense limitations) and that all dividends and distributions are reinvested.
+The annual expense ratio used in the chart is the same as stated in the "Fees and Expenses" table of this Prospectus (and thus does not reflect any other fee waiver or expense reimbursement currently in effect).
 The maximum amount of any sales charge that might be imposed on the purchase of Shares (and deducted from the hypothetical initial investment of \$10,000; the "Front-End Sales Charge") is reflected in the "Hypothetical Expenses" column.
 The hypothetical investment information does not reflect the effect of charges (if any) normally applicable to redemptions of Shares (e.g., deferred sales charges, redemption fees).
 Mutual fund returns, as well as fees and expenses, may fluctuate over time, and your actual investment returns and total expenses may be higher or lower than those shown below.

-HIGH YIELD BOND CORE FUND ANNUAL EXPENSE RATIO: 0.04% MAXIMUM FRONT-END SALES CHARGE: NONE
+FEDERATED HERMES HIGH YIELD STRATEGY PORTFOLIO ANNUAL EXPENSE RATIO: 0.04% MAXIMUM FRONT-END SALES CHARGE: NONE